-We link with the three other local schools in an Extended Schools cluster, helping to ensure that we can across this cluster provide or direct children to extended school services.
+We link with the three other local schools in a Schools cluster, helping to ensure that we can across this cluster provide or direct children to extended school services.

 At Christmas, children also visit the local residential home for the elderly singing to them, and the children from school have named two wards at the home.

-St Wilfrid’s also provides a room for a Community Playgroup daily within the old caretakers bungalow on school grounds.
+St Wilfrid’s also provides a unit for a Community Playgroup within the old caretakers bungalow on school grounds.